steva-atomia/AtomiaStore/Documentation/getting-started-with-a-new-theme.md

 Next Steps
 ----------

-Continue reading below for some more information about how the custom theme and supporting files are organized, or go directly to the documentation for a specific customization task:
+Continue reading below for some more information about how the custom theme and supporting files are organized, or check the TOC in [README](README.md) for specific customization task documentation.

-* TODO: Fill in links as docs get written